ericbrasiln/python-courses/deep-dive/section-06/first-class_functions.md

 3. callables
 4. function introspection
 5. built-in higher-order functions (such as sorted, map, filter)
-6. some functions in the functools module (such as redduce, all, any)
+6. some functions in the functools module (such as reduce, all, any)
 7. partials

 ## 1. function annotation and documentation